-Firefighter Tolley died battling blaze caused by incense, FDNY says
+Firefighter William Tolley's funeral plans announced ahead of Queens bunting ceremony - amNewYork

-Fire Commissioner Daniel Nigro said the people who live in the second-floor apartment at 1615 Putnam Ave. in Ridgewood left the incense burning in the bedroom and were not at home when the fire started around 2:20 p.m.
+Fire Commissioner Daniel Nigro said on April 21 that the people who live in the second-floor apartment at 1615 Putnam Ave. in Ridgewood left the incense burning in the bedroom and were not at home when the fire started around 2:20 p.m.
 The incense was left burning in observance of a religious practice, Nigro said.

 Tolley, 42, fell five stories from the roof of the building while battling the fire, officials said.
 He was pronounced dead at Wyckoff Heights Medical Center in Bushwick, Brooklyn.